Jim Whittaker

-James W. Whittaker (born February 10, 1929), also known as Jim Whittaker, is an American climber and mountain guide.
-Born and raised in Seattle, Washington.
+James Warren Whittaker (February 10, 1929 – April 7, 2026) was an American climber and mountain guide.
 On May 1, 1963, he became the first American to reach the summit of Mount Everest as a member of the American Mount Everest Expedition led by Norman Dyhrenfurth, alongside the Sherpa Nawang Gombu, a nephew of Tenzing Norgay.
 They ran out of oxygen, but managed to reach the summit.

-Biography
+Early life

+James Warren Whittaker was born on February 10, 1929, in Seattle, Washington.
+Whittaker's father, Charles Whittaker was a traveling salesman for burglar alarms and bank safes.
+His mother, Horetense Elizabeth (Gant) was a homemaker.
-He is the twin brother of Lou Whittaker, a mountain guide who is often mistakenly credited with achieving the 1963 ascent of Everest.
-The twins started climbing in their teens in the 1940s while in the Boy Scouts.

-Whittaker graduated from West Seattle High School and Seattle University.
+He was the twin brother of Lou Whittaker, a mountain guide who is often mistakenly credited with achieving the 1963 ascent of Everest.
+In the 1940s, the twins started climbing, taking lessons from the Mountaineers Club of Seattle while in the Boy Scouts.
+A biology major, after graduating from Seattle University, Whittaker and his brother joined the Army.
+As experienced mountain climbers, they were assigned as Special Forces instructors, teaching Soldiers skiing and mountaineering skills.

+Career

-On July 25, 1955, Whittaker became the first full-time employee of Recreational Equipment, Inc. (REI) and was the company's CEO in the 1960s as well as an early board member with American Alpine Club president Nicholas Clinch.
-When Whittaker climbed Mount Everest, it provided REI with so much free advertising that the following year, 1964, its gross income topped US$1 million for the first time.
+On July 25, 1955, Whittaker became the first full-time employee of Recreational Equipment, Inc. (REI). as well as an early board member with American Alpine Club president Nicholas Clinch.

+On May 1, 1963, Whittaker became the first American to reach the summit of Mount Everest.
+Accompanied by Sherpa Nawang Gombu, Whittaker planted an American flag at the summit.
+Upon his return to the United States, he became an instant celebrity and was invited to the White House by President John F. Kennedy.
+Whittaker's ascent subsequently provided REI with so much free advertising that the following year, 1964, its gross income topped US$1 million for the first time.

 In 1965, with Dee Molenaar and others, he guided Robert F. Kennedy up the newly named Mount Kennedy.
 Kennedy and Whittaker became fast friends and spent multiple vacations together.
 In 1968, he became Kennedy’s state campaign chairman.
 When Kennedy was shot in Los Angeles, Whittaker immediately flew over to comfort RFK's wife when her brother in law had to shut off life-support.

+In 1971, Whittaker was promoted to REI chief executive.
+Despite internal opposition to expanding beyond Seattle, he eventually succeeded in opening stores across the country, numbering 195 at the time of this death.
+In 1979, finding himself making more money in endorsements than as the REI chief executive, Whittaker retired from the company.

-In 1990, he led the Earth Day 20 International Peace Climb that brought together climbers from the United States, USSR, and China to summit Mount Everest.
-In addition to putting twenty climbers on the summit, the expedition hauled off a large amount of trash left on the mountain by previous expeditions.
+In 1990, Whittaker led the Earth Day 20 International Peace Climb that brought together climbers from the United States, USSR, and China to summit Mount Everest.
+In addition to putting twenty climbers on the summit, the expedition removed two tons of trash left on the mountain by previous expeditions.

-Currently, Whittaker is chairman of the Board of Magellan Navigation, a company that produces handheld Global Positioning System (GPS) units.
+He was chairman of the Board of Magellan Navigation, a company that produces handheld Global Positioning System (GPS) units.

+Whittaker was involved in U.S. congressional testimony, including to help establish North Cascades National Park, Redwood National Park, and the Pasayten Wilderness.